 - Planned future work to complete the project.

 A strong document typically consists of a good balance between literature, completed work, and future research plans.
 Thus, plan on dedicating approximately 1/3 of the paper to each of these areas.
-However, the faculty recognize that individual situations may cause variations in organizational structure.
+However, the faculty recognizes that individual situations may cause variations in organizational structure.
 A concise paper can be as short as 15 pages including abstract, figures, tables, and references.
 Keep in mind that the first statement, above anything else, determines the course of the document rather than any preset page minimum.
 Please adhere to the following layout specifications: Single-spaced, 12-point, Times New Roman font with 1” margins on all sides.

 Organize your document using the following guidelines: